How to ensure Maximum Test Coverage?

 - User Requirement Specification – Describes what users want/need/expect from the system.

 Types of Test Coverage

-Product coverage answers the question: what parts of the product have been tested?
+Product coverage answers the question: What product parts have been tested?
 Let’s take the example of an app that lets users create checklists or to-do lists for each day.

 Increased product coverage leads to more features and functions being tested for expected performance standards and reveals what is going wrong at what juncture of the user experience.

-Risk coverage evaluates risks that any application will face when being used by real-world users.
+Risk coverage evaluates any application’s risks when used by real-world users.
 Once the risks are known, testing can be structured to ensure that potential risks are not translated into actual negative consequences.
 When tests are designed to cover said risks, the software stands a much higher chance of attaining technical and commercial success.

-Risk coverage would take this into account and design tests accordingly to ensure the software does not become paralyzed and useless if such a risk occurs.
+Risk coverage would consider this and design tests accordingly to ensure the software does not become paralyzed and useless if such a risk occurs.

 Read More: What is risk-based testing in agile?